Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Electrical characterization of micro- and nanoribbon field effect devices

 The initial values are taken $V_0 = 0$ and $N = N_0$ to consider the relative change from the initial occupation of subbands at zero gate voltage.
 The initial Fermi wave vector can be determined from the effective charge-carrier density $k_0 = \sqrt{4\pi n_{\text{2D}}^{\text{TSS,av.}}(V_g=0)}=0.09\,${\AA}$^{-1}$.
 The subband spacing within the model in the above equation can be approximated from the effective geometry of the nanoribbon as obtained from the periodicity of the AB oscillations $\Delta k_l = 2\pi / P = 1.55 \times 10^7$m$^{-1}$.
-The only free parameter left for the fit is the effective capacitance $C_{\text{eff}}$.
-The best fit performed is shown in Fig.~\ref{fig5} b) blue curve for which $g_{\text{s}}=1$ has been taken, indicating the subband spacing in topologically non-trivial surface states.
+The only free parameter left for the fit is the effective capacitance $C_{\text{eff}}^{\text{TSS}}$.
+For $g_{\text{s}}=1$, indicating the subband spacing in topologically non-trivial surface states, the best fit performed is shown in Fig.~\ref{fig5} b), blue curve.
 The effective capacitance from the fit measures $C_{\text{eff}}^{\text{TSS}}=1.4 \times 10^{-3}\,$Fm$^{-2}$.
 For absolute gate voltages above $|V_{\text{g}}| \geq 12\,$V the gate voltage needed to shift another subband through the Fermi level decreases.
 When the Dirac point moves closer to the Fermi energy the charge carrier density within the surface states changes more abruptly and the approximation to get Eq.~\ref{Eq4} is no longer valid.
 Therefore the evaluation of the effective capacitance is restricted to the range of gate voltages in between $3\,$V $\leq |V_{\text{g}}| \leq 12\,$V.\\ The experimentally determined value for the effective capacitance is compared to the effective capacity determined from the electrostatic model discussed in Eqs.~\ref{Eq1}-\ref{Eq4}.
 The relative gate potential on the nanoribbon perimeter is determined using previously mentioned Poisson solver.
-The results of the simulations are shown in Fig.~\ref{fig5}c) (top) and include the calculated values for the local capacitances $C(s)$ (bottom).
+The results of the simulations are shown in Fig.~\ref{fig5}c) (top).
+A line cut (A-B-C-D-A) along the nanoribbon perimeter $P$ is extracted and the local capacitances $C(s)$ are calculated and shown as solid black line in Fig.~\ref{fig5}c) (bottom).
 From these values the effective capacitance has been evaluated to be $C_{\text{eff,sim}}=1.6\times 10^{-3}\,$Fm$^{-2}$, which matches the experimentally determined effective capacitance quite well.
-Within the graph both the experimentally determined effective capacitance $C_{\text{eff,exp}}$ (black dashed line) and the effective capacitance determined from our electrostatic model $C_{\text{eff,sim}}$ (red dashed line) are highlighted.\\
+Within the graph both the experimentally determined effective capacitance $C_{\text{eff,exp}}$ (black dashed line) and the effective capacitance determined from our electrostatic model $C_{\text{eff,sim}}$ (red dashed line) are highlighted.
+In order to rule out the possibility of a topologically trivial accumulation layer on the nanoribbon perimeter, we have also performed a fit using a spin degeneracy factor of $g_s=2$, for which the effective capacitance measures $C_{\text{eff,exp}}=2.9\times 10^{-3}\,$Fm$^{-2}$.
+This value differs greatly from the calculated effective capacitance.
+As we observe coherent states on the nanoribbon perimeter indicated by AB-type oscillations only an effective model for the capacitance is physically reasonable.\\